Skip to main content

-Guidance and examples
+Guidance with examples

 It is difficult to provide universally applicable rules for handling personal data in research.
 In most cases, the specific circumstances determine how data should be managed, and many situations therefore require individual assessment.
 The purpose of this page is to give an overview of some key concepts and concrete examples of what counts as personal data and how such data may be handled in different scenarios.